The question “Can you teach entrepreneurship?” has received much attention over the last decade.

 1. Romano Zavaroni – Creator of curiosity

-York-based lecturer Romano Zavaroni never fed his business students information, he simply made them hungry.
-As part of every course he ran, students had to plan, prepare, deliver and review crafted presentations.
+York-based lecturer Romano Zavaroni never fed his management students information, he simply made them hungry.
+As part of every course he ran, students (including the author of this post) had to plan, prepare, deliver and review crafted presentations.
 And those not involved with delivery ‘received’ and ‘observed’ the ‘theatre’.
 Meanwhile, Romano sat quietly at the back and made copious notes ahead of highly engaging and thought-provoking post ‘match’ tutorials.
 Romano was ahead of his time.
 Superb stuff in the 70’s and 80’s.

 2. Dr Jones and the website crusade